push-based/ws-nx-summer2025/exercises/14-simple-pipeline.md

 Now you can watch the CI using the cache you have produced locally.
 It's pure beauty 🤌

 Make sure to visit the nx cloud dashboard.
 It'll tell you about cache hits or misses!

 ---
+👏 Lower your hand to show you've finished the exercise. 👏
+---

+## 🏃‍♂️‍➡️ Action Steps

+**👟 Next Step:**
+- Make sure that you are using `nx affected` in your CI pipeline rather than `run-many`

+**🧠 Discussion Topics:**
+- Which developers are responsible for configuring the CI pipeline?
+  - What are their primary goals?
+Can Nx Cloud help them?
+- Nx affected and caching reduce wasted time in CI.
+Let's assume that `affected` and caching together eliminate 50% of the tasks you're currently running in CI.
+What would that mean for your organization?
+  - How much money would that save in CI provider credits?
+  - How much faster would PRs turn green?

+---